-That’s why so many truck campers turn to free camping opportunities.
+That’s why so many truck campers turn to free camping in the USA.
 I’ve camped almost everywhere imaginable, from the middle of dry lake beds, Las Vegas casino parking garages, Wal-Marts, gas stations, and every in between… And that’s just in the United States, don’t get me started on the overlanding adventures through all of Latin America.

 Thanks to the stealthiness of your truck, you’ve got plenty of options that are under the radar too… In urban or suburban areas, you might park in a Wal-Mart parking lot, in the lot of another 24-hour business like a gym or Denny’s restaurant.
 One of my back up plans is to park at an auto mechanic shops right between some old rigs waiting to be worked on.

 Pro Tip: Getting a cheap gym membership is also a great way to have access to showers.
 Make sure to find a good national gym, like 24 Hour Fitness, with lots of different locations if you are planning to be living out of your truck and on the road.

 Of course, those places aren’t why you’re getting out there, those are just options for “in-between” — the real draw is to find awesome places to camp in mother nature.
 My go to is the many Federal lands which allow free and unfettered access to vehicle camping opportunities, namely the Forest Service or BLM lands.